gicappa/searchmetrics-interview/README.md

 I tried not to overengineer the solution but to be complete.
 The stack selection was mostly driven by my previous knowledge of the selected tools so to be effective.

-I tried to use a TDD approach outside-in, with a double TDD cycle (similar to what is written in the Growing Object Oriented Software Guided By Tests book) creating the necessary acceptance automated tests first and using short-lived unit test to drive my design.
+I tried to use a TDD approach outside-in, with a double TDD cycle (similar to what is written in the Growing Object-Oriented Software Guided By Tests book) creating the necessary acceptance of automated tests first and using short-lived unit tests to drive the design.

 ![TDD with acceptance tests](https://github.com/gicappa/searchmetrics-interview/blob/main/docs/images/tdd-with-acceptance-tests.svg?raw=true)